stefa-sal/figo/README.md

 - **Subcommands:**

   - **dump**
-    - **Description:** Dump profiles to .yaml files for backup or inspection.
-Only the name, description, config, and devices are included in the output.
-Currently, this functionality only works for local profiles and does not support remote profiles.
+    - **Description:** Dump profile(s) to `.yaml` files for backup or inspection.
     - **Syntax:**

       ```bash
       figo profile dump [profile_name] [-a | --all]
       ```

     - **Options:**
       - `profile_name`: Name of the profile to dump.
-The file is saved in the `./profiles` directory as a `.yaml` file.
 If omitted, use the `--all` option to dump all profiles.
-      - `-a, --all`: Dump all local profiles to `.yaml` files in the `./profiles` directory.
+      - `-a, --all`: Dump all profiles to `.yaml` files in the `./profiles` directory.

     - **Details:**
+      - The profile data includes only the name, description, config, and devices.
-      - Each profile is saved with its name as the filename, e.g., `my_profile.yaml`.
+      - Each dumped profile is saved in the `./profiles` directory with the filename matching the profile name, e.g., `./profiles/my_profile.yaml`.
-      - The directory for saving profiles is `./profiles`, which will be created if it does not exist.
+      - The directory `./profiles` is created if it does not exist.
-      - The dumped data includes:
-        - Profile name
-        - Profile description
-        - Profile config
-        - Profile devices
+      - Note: This currently only works for local profiles and not for remote profiles.

     - **Examples:**
       ```bash
-      # Dump a specific profile
+      # Dump a specific profile to a .yaml file
       figo profile dump my_profile

-      # Dump all available local profiles
+      # Dump all available local profiles to individual .yaml files in the './profiles' directory
       figo profile dump --all
       ```

   - **list**
     - **Description:** List profiles and their associated instances, with options to include inherited profiles and extend column width.